dena-platform/Dena/README.md

 -  Security: Authentication based on JWT protocol.

-Dena is made with the following framework and third-party projects:

-- [Spring Boot](https://github.com/spring-projects/spring-boot) (Spring MVC, Spring Security)

-## Development
+## Getting Started ##
-Run with maven command (Java 8 is required)
+First go to the root and then run following maven command (Java 8 is required)
 ```
 $ ./mvnw.cmd clean spring-boot:run